lancehunt/win-dev-setup/README.md

 ## Run Setup

-1. Open a Powershell prompt via WIN+R -> powershell.
+1. Open a Powershell prompt via `WIN+R -> powershell`.
 2. Type `.\Setup.ps1` and press enter.
-3. Choose Yes If UAC is installed when you are prompted to run as Administrator.
+3. Choose `Yes` if you are prompted to run as Administrator.
 4. Enjoy.